SAP-samples/teched2025-CA162/README.md

 In this workshop, we will take a look at the security relevant APIs and integrate them into SAP Analytics Cloud (SAC) for a simple security use case: _How many of our communication arrangements in our SAP S/4HANA Cloud Public Edition instance have never been used?_
 By the end of the session, you’ll know how to extract, visualize, and analyze key security data using SAP tools.

+Additionally, we have prepared a bonus exercise for analyzing failed logons recorded in the Security Audit Log.

 ## Requirements

 To follow the exercises in this repository, you need access to an SAP S/4HANA Cloud Public Edition system with administrative rights, as well as access to an SAC tenant.